SamEdgemon/SportsAnalytics/baseball/Blog2_715/index.md

 **Data and Tools**
-- Historical batting data from a prior project
+- Historical batting data from a prior project: BattingExtract.csv
-- BattingExtract.csv
 - SAS Workbench for data processing, metric calculation, and reporting

 <br>